miq-silva/miq-silva/README.md

 ### Hi there 👋

-My name is Miquéias Silva from Brazil (🇧🇷).
-I've been working i work in IT with the infrastructure part, but I'm trying my hand at programming.
+My name is Miquéias Silva, I'm Brazilian (🇧🇷).

+💻I work in IT in the infrastructure area, but I'm venturing into programming.

-In my free time I like to play (and watch) football⚽ and to read books📚.
+In my free time I like to play (and watch) soccer⚽ and read books📚.

-Would you like to find me?
+📫 Where to find me??

 [![LinkedIn](https://img.icons8.com/ios-filled/50/000000/linkedin.png)](https://www.linkedin.com/in/miqu%C3%A9ias-silva/)